chenbk85/dzenstat/README.md

 console.
 It is meant to be used in combination with
 <a href="http://github.com/robm/dzen/">dzen2</a>.

-Please note that this program is still in early development, and meant to work mainly for my own needs.
+Please note that this program is still in early development, so it's very likely that things are buggy.

-But of course you may use the source code to build your own little tools.
+However it should not break anything on the system, so feel free to test!

 have a screenshot!